 Have more time?
 Class Visits and Faculty Meetings

 If you have the time to stay awhile, you can live as a Redhawk for a day!
 In an extended visit, you’ll meet with faculty one-on-one, sit in on classes, take a guided tour, and meet with an admissions counselor.
-You’ll learn about Seattle University from the people who know what it’s like—current students.
-Our Redhawk Ambassador program puts you in touch with current SU students who personally coordinate the details of your visit, make your campus arrangements, and show you around.
+Our Redhawk Ambassador program puts you in touch with current SU students who personally coordinate the details of your visit and make your campus arrangements.

-To schedule an extended visit between October and May, please click here to complete the online form at least two weeks prior to the date you'd like to visit.
+To schedule an extended visit between October and May, please click here to select a date.
+Be sure to click "Confirm" on the last page after verifying your guest count.
+Please note that, in order to accommodate visitors, extended visit requests must be made two weeks prior to the date of your visit.
 Correspondence regarding your visit will be sent via email so please check your email account regularly.

-Please note extended visits cannot be requested during the summer as we are not able to offer faculty meetings or class visits.
+Extended visits cannot be scheduled during the summer as we are not able to offer faculty meetings or class visits.

 While there’s plenty to see and do on campus, take time to explore Seattle too.
 It’s easy to do: Seattle University is located in an urban neighborhood, a few blocks from downtown and some of the coolest neighborhoods in Seattle.
 Check out the great food in the International District, the scene on Broadway Avenue in Capitol Hill, and historic Pioneer Square, all an easy walk from Seattle University.
 Use the interactive map below for ideas of places to stay, places to eat, and places to get some of our world famous Seattle coffee.

 View Seattle University Nearby points of interest in a larger map